Dee Bradley Baker's "All to Know About Going Pro in V.O."

 It is surprising how many “missed opportunities” turn out to have been just another bullet dodged.

-Love the legacy: Knowledge of the history of entertainment and its players is invaluable shorthand for communicating with a director.
+Love the legacy: Knowledge of the history of entertainment and its players is invaluable shorthand for communicating with a good director.

 Free range: Plant your creativity outside of your career.